Python style standards in developer docs

 As with all our code, commits to master shouldn't introduce new external dependencies (such as newer features) unless specifically permitted in our dev standards, right?

-#3 Updated by Teemu Murtola about 5 years ago
+#3 Updated by Teemu Murtola over 5 years ago

 Perhaps trivial, but not a no-op migration, since well-written code specifically targeting 2.7 likely uses methods such as